danielex1999/CodeWars-Java/8 kyu/Count of positives - sum of negatives/README.md

+# Count of positives - sum of negatives

 Given an array of integers.

 Return an array, where the first element is the count of positives numbers and the second element is sum of negative numbers.